Preparing for College

 - What subjects do I like in school?

 - What do I like to do in my spare time?

 - What do I do to have fun?

 The answers to these questions will help you figure out the major in college or career path you want to take.
-Talk with your school teachers and school counselor to see how to get on the path or ideas that you may have.
+Talk with your teachers and school counselor about your ideas and what it will take to get there.

 What should you be doing now?

 Creating a schedule to organize how you study will help you prepare for high school and, ultimately, college as well.
 A study schedule allows you to practice your time management skills.
 Managing your time will help you plan ahead and prioritize, important skills for your future success.

 What excites you?
 Use your interest as a starting point in order to find the path that you should be on throughout high school and college.

 Your academic preparedness now will set you up for success in high school and college.
 Pursue your interests, but don't forget to focus on your core academics.
 While colleges do not see your grades now, it is a good start to be prepared for high school.